EAST PRICE HILL

 Located in the Incline Entertainment District of East Price Hill, the ARCO campus includes our 21,000 square foot building at the corner of Price and Purcell Avenues, the adjacent 1000 square foot, 3-bed, 1-bath house, and 31,720 square feet of land accessible from Elberon and Price Avenues that we renovated into a 58 car parking lot.
 Some 800 dump trucks of dirt were taken from this site for the build-out of the new parking lot and the elevator addition on the West side of the building.

-3120 Warsaw, a historic firehouse, is currently home to MyCincinnati, an award-winning program of Price Hill Will that uses ensemble-based instrumental music as a tool for youth development and community engagement by providing youth from Price Hill with access to free, intense, high-quality music education.
+3120 Warsaw, a historic and beloved firehouse, is currently home to MYCincinnati, an award-winning program of Price Hill Will that uses ensemble-based instrumental music as a tool for youth development and community engagement by providing youth from Price Hill with access to free, intense, high-quality music education.